One Woman, One Thousand

 Lindy La Rocque

-Lindy La Rocque, who played in four Final Fours with the Cardinal from 2009-12, returned to her alma mater on April 17, 2017.
+Lindy La Rocque, enters her 3rd season on staff.
+She played in four Final Fours with the Cardinal from 2009-12, returned to her alma mater on April 17, 2017.
 She works mainly with Stanford's perimeter players.

 La Rocque spent the previous two seasons as an assistant coach at Belmont University in Nashville, Tenn., helping the Bruins to a pair of NCAA Tournament berths, the program’s first since 2007.
 Belmont went 51-15 overall and 29-3 in Ohio Valley Conference (OVC) action with La Rocque on the bench, winning the conference regular-season championship in 2016-17 and the league’s tournament title both two seasons.